How Did Boston’s Opioid Problem Get So Bad?

 Opioids are the most effective painkilling drugs known to modern medicine.
 While there is research into alternatives to opioids, as of yet, there are no known non-opioid painkillers that can provide a similar level of pain relief.

 Indeed, many people with opioid use disorders started on prescription pain medications, initially finding them to be a godsend simply because of how effective they are.
-The current opioid crisis has been partly attributed to physicians becoming more liberal in their prescription of opioids in the 2000s and 2010, which increased the opportunities for misuse dramatically.
+The opioid crisis has been linked to a combination of factors, including historical overprescribing practices, aggressive pharmaceutical marketing, and the growing availability of illicit synthetic opioids.y.

 2. They can deliver a strong euphoric effect